winstonpuckett/sentience-rpsystem/book.md

 #### Examples

 - Trying to reason with a king takes a high level of awareness and displacement, for it is very easy to offend a king by breaking a custom.
-The awareness allows you to use the customs to your advantage.
 - Trying to intimidate a bar patron takes a high level of displacement and a low level of awareness.
-- Trying to spot a spy based on their nervousness takes a high level of awareness and a low level of displacement.
+- Trying to spot a spy based on the spy's nervousness takes a high level of awareness and a low level of displacement.

 ### The Physical Intelligence